-"Our castle near Blauspitze, in Austria, is fortified and remote," Pierre de Montrechet spoke up.
+"Our castle near Blauspitze, in Austria, is fortified and remote," Pierre deMontrechet spoke up.

 Vincent smiled.
 He ignored Pierre, turning instead to Chance de Montrachet, Pierre's older brother.
-"As usual, your brother over-steps his place," d'Angelo observed.
-"You are not obligated by his impetuosity."
+"Exuberance has caused your brother to over-step his place," d'Angelo observed.
+"You are not obligated by his impetuosness."